fkasler/cuddlephish/README.md

 If you properly configured your admin IP(s) in the config.json, you should be able to view a special '/admin' web interface to track users, view key logs, takeover control of logged in browser instances, steal cookies, and delete unwanted browser instances.

+Note: You will not see anything in the admin page until you have some victims.
+Once you have a victim, their browser instance will should pop up on the admin UI.

 ### Admin Features

 #### Boot User: